Jacks0nJ/PyFPT/README.md

 ### Installation

-The package can be installed easily by using the following command
+The package can be installed by using the following command
 ```sh
 pip install PyFPT
 ```
-in the command line whereever you have Python installed.
+in the command line wherever you have Python installed.

 You can also clone the PyFPT repository